Verma314/haskell-snippets/Randome Ponts.md

 And then wraps the result also in a monadic context.

-todo: confirm this, get more info here
+todo: confirm this, get more info here.

 ```
 > x = mapM_ (putStrLn . show .(+ 1) . read )  ["1","2"]